kennysmithed/oels2020/oels_practical_wk8.md

  save_confederate_priming_data(data)}
  ```

-Finally, we add the waiting message with random duration, in exactly the same way as for picture selection trials, and then build and return a trial with a nested timeline featuring our three trials (white mic, orange mic, waiting message):
+Finally, we add the third sub-trial, the waiting message with random duration, and then build and return a trial with a nested timeline featuring our three trials (white mic, orange mic, waiting message):

 ```js
 var waiting_for_partner = {type:'html-keyboard-response',